Canadian GP Qualifying: Max Verstappen on pole ahead of Nico Hulkenberg as Sergio Perez and Charles Leclerc exit early

 Lewis Hamilton will start fourth ahead of Mercedes team-mate George Russell, with Alpine's Esteban Ocon and McLaren's Lando Norris lining up behind.

-Carlos Sainz set the eighth fastest time, but the Ferrari driver faces an investigation from the stewards after impeding Pierre Gasly in Q1.
+Carlos Sainz set the eighth fastest time, but the Ferrari driver was later handed a three-place grid penalty for impeding Pierre Gasly in Q1.

 The Alpine driver had to take to the run-off area at the final chicane after narrowly avoiding a high-speed crash as cars backed up at the end of the session.

+"Carlos did the worst job possible to stay completely on the racing line," Gasly told Sky Sports F1.

+"For me that's completely unacceptable and unfair.
+I have no words to explain what happened."

-Ferrari's Charles Leclerc and Red Bull's Sergio Perez were absent from the top 10 shootout for the second race in a row after they were unable to make the most of a drying track during Q2 and will line up 11th and 12th respectively on the grid.
+Ferrari's Charles Leclerc and Red Bull's Sergio Perez were absent from the top-10 shootout for the second race in a row after they were unable to make the most of a drying track during Q2.
+Leclerc will line up 10th, promoted one position by Sainz's penalty, while Perez will start 12th.

 Canadian GP Qualifying result